 It would be nice to hop into a time machine and take a look into the future to help us develop our plans and strategies for the coming year.
 But it’s 2015 and there still isn’t a flying DeLorean or Nikes that lace themselves, so I wouldn’t hold your breath for that one.

 Just because you can’t peer into the future doesn’t mean that you have to make decisions blindly.
-Below are four trends Smartling is seeing in the marketplace that are changing the way brands do business and making the need for having an iron-clad global content strategy more important than ever.
-Factoring these trends into your plans are a must for the coming year.
+Below are four trends Smartling see changing the way brands do business and making the need for an iron-clad global content strategy more important than ever.

 The most significant population growth and increase in purchasing power is occurring in countries where English isn’t spoken or isn’t the primary language.
 If US companies want to continue growing, they will eventually have to think about reaching a global audience and ensuring messages resonate in their customers’ home languages.